-Bringing together the expertise and networks of PILnet’s European, Russian and Asian Forums for the first time, the 2017 Global Forum will give local innovation a global stage.
+Bringing together the expertise and networks of PILnet’s European, Russian and Asian Forums, the 2018 Global Forum will give local innovation a global stage.
 It will connect leading activists, academics, pro bono professionals and public interest law champions from around the world to share the most effective techniques and skills of both the public and private legal profession to benefit the public interest.

-The PILnet Global Forum will offer presentations, trainings, interactive workshops, awards and social events over four days.
-Join us in Budapest from 16-19 October 2017 to be a part of this project to ensure that law can work for everyone.
+The PILnet Global Forum will offer presentations, trainings, interactive workshops, awards and social events over three days (agenda to be finalized over time).
+Join us in Berlin from 12-16 November 2018 to be a part of this project to ensure that law can work for everyone.

 History of the Forum